RebelPotato/whence.js/README.md

 # whence.js (in progress)

-A personal playground for programming languages.

-I hope to eventually implement a dependently typed language in this.
+A theorem prover with a HOL Light-esque minimal kernel.